digital-asset/daml/docs/source/daml/intro/1_Token.rst

 - Contracts
 - Signatories

-For this section:

- 1. Create a directory for this project.
- 2. Create a new file called ``Token.daml`` or the :download:`supplied source file <daml/1_Token/Token.daml>`.
- 3. Open DAML Studio with ``daml studio`` from a terminal or just open VS Code.

 DAML Ledger Basics
 ------------------

-There are a few basic concepts you need to understand before you take a look at the DAML file you downloaded.

 Like most structures called ledgers, a DAML Ledger is just a list of *commits*.
 When we say *commit*, we mean the final result of when a *party* successfully *submits* a *transaction* to the ledger.